Alison Gopnik What do babies think?

 Kakenya Ntaiya A girl who demanded school

-Kakenya Ntaiya made a deal with her father: She would undergo the traditional Maasai rite of passage of female circumcision if he would let her go to high school.
-Ntaiya tells the fearless story of continuing on to college, and of working with her village elders to build a school for girls in her community.
-It’s the educational journey of one that altered the destiny of 125 young women.
-(Filmed at TEDxMidAtlantic.)
+Kakenya Ntaiya made a deal with her father: She would undergo a traditional Maasai rite of passage, female circumcision, if he would let her go to high school.
+Ntaiya tells the fearless story of continuing on to college, and of working with her village elders to build a school for girls in her community, changing the destiny of 125 young women.

 Mae Jemison Teach arts and sciences together